ufs-community/land-DA_workflow/docs/source/DASystem.rst

    | desired YAML name  | Will not test for availability of observations         |
    +--------------------+--------------------------------------------------------+

+``JEDI_EXECDIR``
-``JEDI_EXECDIR`` : specifies the JEDI FV3 build directory.
-If using different JEDI version, will need to edit the yamls.
+   Specifies the JEDI FV3 build directory.
+If using different JEDI version, users will need to edit the ``yaml`` files.

+   ..
+COMMENT: The path to this directory or just the name of the directory?

+``fv3bundle_vn``
-``fv3bundle_vn`` : specifies the date for JEDI fv3 bundle checkout (used to select correct yaml).
+   Specifies the date for ``jedi-fv3`` bundle checkout (used to select correct yaml).

+   ..
+COMMENT: Clarify definition

 .. _ConfigureExpt: